pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 Don’t wait--start securing your Python publishing workflows today.

+TODO add all reviewers and link to their githubs...
 note: many thanks to xxxx for reviewing this post for accuracy and accessibility!
 </div>